 By consistently sticking to Epstein’s mantra of “service, selection and ambiance,” Twist and Shout has persevered and thrived, now considered one of the top music destinations in the country.
 With mind-boggling selections of LPs, CDs, DVDs, Blu-rays and every lifestyle tchotchke you can think of, Twist and Shout is a must-see destination for locals, tourists, and of course visiting rock stars.
 Hosting scores of live performances and signings in the store, fans have seen everyone from legends like Elvis Costello, John Cale, Suzanne Vega and Patti Smith to new generations of stars such as Atmosphere, Tegan & Sara, Mumford & Sons, and Waterparks.
 Seeing a band perform or attending a signing at Twist has become an essential rite of passage for Denver’s once and future rockers.

 Twist and Shout started as a vinyl store, morphed into a CD store and has now come full circle with vinyl leading the way again.
-Thanks to nearly three decades of expertise in vinyl, Twist and Shout remains one of the best places in the country to find rare, out of print and import items.
+Thanks to over three decades of expertise in vinyl, Twist and Shout remains one of the best places in the country to find rare, out of print, and import items.
 After five locations, thousands of employees, millions of customers and more great songs than can be counted, Twist and Shout continues to serve music lovers of Colorado and the world.